 The Storm Recovery Alliance (SRA) is a coalition of local agencies, along with the City of Greensboro, formed to coordinate the community’s response to the recent tornado and other severe storms.
 The SRA is committed to strengthening public outreach, prioritizing and coordinating services to those with the greatest need.
-The SRA meets weekly at the Greensboro Housing Hub, 1301 Summit Ave.
+The SRA meets every other week at the Greensboro Housing Hub, 1031 Summit Ave.

 SRA Recovery Resources